-Acorn believes boards that represent both diverse professional and personal experiences and identities are higher performing.
+Acorn believes boards that represent both diverse professional and personal experiences and identities or mix of people, are higher performing.
 Acorn seeks to invest in companies with diverse and inclusive boards.
 We engage with portfolio companies on the issue of diversity and inclusion at the board and organisational level.
 The value associated with diversity and inclusion is also integrated into our approach to proxy voting.